ualers/Ai_moving_the_mouse_randomly/README.md

 ## 📚Resolution
-you can train new models for new resolutions in: example
+you can train a new model for the resolution you want

+example

         x = np.random.normal(loc=512, scale=300, size=n_movimentos).clip(0, 1280) # notice that we changed it to 1280 x 1024